WPA3: The Next Generation in Secure Mobility

 Problem: Wireless traffic is passed in the clear (open networks)

-Solution: With WPA3, there are no more open networks!
+Solution: With Wi-Fi Enhanced Open, there are no more open networks!
 OWE, or Opportunistic Wireless Encryption encrypts all wireless traffic on formerly Open networks.

 The most likely relatable scenario typically involves networks you commonly connect to in small businesses such as coffee shops, private auto shops, and restaurants, where Wi-Fi is not a gated asset.
 If these are Open networks or even if they use a shared and public PSK (such as written on a chalkboard or on the menu in a restaurant) your Wi-Fi traffic can be decrypted by attackers on the network.
 OWE raises the bar on security and protects against these passive attacks.